How to plant a border like a pro

 Arrange your plants (still in their pots) in the border in the pattern you intend to plant them.
 Change around until you get the effect you want (although that’s more difficult when they are still relatively small).

-Dig a hole that is larger than their roots.
+Dig a hole that is slightly larger than their roots.

 Garden author and expert Sarah Raven teases out the roots of plants – or even tears a few tendrils away – so that the plant doesn’t go in with all the roots curling round in its pot shape.